trevorwslee/MCE-DumbDisplay/README.md

 -

-### "Layer"
+### "Layers"

-DDLayer -- "layer" operations (all layer objects including applicable to Micro:bit layer and Turtle layer):
+`DDLayer` -- "layer" operations (all layer objects including applicable to Micro:bit layer and Turtle layer):
 - `layerVisible(visible: boolean)` -- set whether a layer is visible or not
 - `layerOpacity(opacity: number)` -- set the opacity of a layer (0 to 255)
 - `layerBackgroundColorNum(color: number)` -- set the background color of a layer with color number